Cloud Authoring: A Branch Workflow Content Teams Can Actually Use

 Branch status lifecycle

-An explicit status reflecting where a branch stands at any moment (in progress, review requested, or published) with clear guidance when a branch is no longer editable.
+Branches show a clear status (in progress, review requested, or published) with guidance whenever one is no longer editable.

 Branches list communicating status